caozhanhao/tank/README.md

 ##### set [A id] [key] [value]
 - Set A's attribute below:
-- max_blood (int): Max blood of A. This will take effect when A is revived.
+- max_hp (int): Max hp of A. This will take effect when A is revived.
-- blood (int): Blood of A. This takes effect immediately but won't last when A is revived.
+- hp (int): HP of A. This takes effect immediately but won't last when A is revived.
 - target (id, int): Auto Tank's target.
 Target should be alive.
 - name (string): Name of A.
 ###### set [A id] bullet [key] [value]
-- blood (int): Blood of A's bullet.
+- hp (int): HP of A's bullet.
-- Whe a bullet hits the wall, its blood decreases by one.
-That means it will bounce Blood times.
+- Whe a bullet hits the wall, its hp decreases by one.
+That means it will bounce HP times.
 - lethality (int): Lethality of A's bullet.
-This can be a negative number, in which case blood will be added.
+This can be a negative number, in which case hp will be added.
 - range (int): Range of A's bullet.
-- e.g. set 0 max_blood 1000  |  set 0 bullet lethality 10
+- e.g. set 0 max_hp 1000  |  set 0 bullet lethality 10
 ### Dependencies

 - Requires C++ 20